-How to Invert the Mac Screen Colors in OS X Mountain Lion
+How to Invert the Mac Screen Colors in Mac OS X

 Inverting the colors of a Mac display is a fairly common accessibility feature, and it’s also pretty handy for when you’re reading at night because it puts most screen text into a white on black mode like iOS.

 - Hit Command+Option+F5 to bring up Accessibility Options

 - Check the box next to “Invert Display Colors”

 The display change is immediate.

 Note the actual colors drawn on screen are not being changed, it’s only the display of them that has been inverted.
 This means if you take a screenshot it will still display as usual, and colors chosen in a color picker will remain their original choice.

 Disable Screen Invert on Modern Mac OS X

 To disable the inverse display coloration and get back to normal, just hit Command+Option+F5 again and uncheck the invert box.